chauby/chauby.github.io/pages/projects.md

 ### 1. C-SQG: Cosine-Law-Based Spatially Quantized Gait Generation for Knee-Stretched Biped Walking

-This is a research topic for the knee-stretched gait patterns generation of the bipedal robots, the paper has been published on the International Journal of Humanoid Robotics (IJHR),  [paper_link](https://www.worldscientific.com/doi/abs/10.1142/S0219843623500329).
+This is a research topic for the knee-stretched gait patterns generation of the bipedal robots, the paper has been published on the International Journal of Humanoid Robotics (IJHR),  [paper](https://www.worldscientific.com/doi/abs/10.1142/S0219843623500329).
 The source code for this project is open now at [github]().

-#### 2D simulation on the matlab

 The knee-stretched bipedal walking simulation in 2D on the Matlab is shown as follows: